 V. YOU MUST BE RESTRICTED BY THE WORD OF GOD

 It is important to not read into the Word of God, attempting to justify life decisions or policy positions that are not biblically explicit.
 This is tantamount to adding to the Word of God.
 Where Scripture is dogmatic, one must be dogmatic, and where it is more of a compass than a road map, you should look to incorporate its principles in using it to support policy positions.
 Reason from Scripture versus reading into Scripture what you want it to say.
 Solomon echoes in this Proverb a directive that recurs throughout the Bible: God’s revelation is not an open matter.
 Scripture is no longer being written.
 Note Revelation 22:18–19 in support of this point and application:

-I testify to everyone who hears the words of the prophecy of this book: if anyone adds to them, God will add to him the plagues which are written in this book; and if anyone takes away from the words of the book of this prophecy, God will take away his part from the tree of life and from the holy city, which are written in this book.
+“I testify to everyone who hears the words of the prophecy of this book: if anyone adds to them, God will add to him the plagues which are written in this book; and if anyone takes away from the words of the book of this prophecy, God will take away his part from the tree of life and from the holy city, which are written in this book.”

 The point of application is not to play loose with the Scripture in support of policy when Scripture speaks to the contrary or does not speak specifically to an issue.
 Often, if not explicit, Scripture will provide principles that may serve to support or else deny a policy.
 And if that is the case, those principles should be cited.
 But do not attempt to make Scripture state something that it does not.
-When Members parachute in on passages—grossly out of context— while debating on the floor, I often think of this above passage from the book of Revelations: In essence, the presenter is adding to Scripture something that is not there.
+When members parachute in on passages—grossly out of context— while debating on the floor, I often think of this above passage from the book of Revelations: In essence, the presenter is adding to Scripture something that is not there.
 There should be—and there are—restrictions to one’s use of the Word.
 Don’t be flippant with it, lest God reprove you for mishandling His book (cf. James 3:1).

 VI.
 THE RESULTS OF OBEDIENCE TO THE WORD OF GOD

-Proverbs 13:13 The one who despises the Word will be in debt to it, But the one who fears the commandment will be rewarded.
+“The one who despises the word will be in debt to it, but the one who fears the commandment will be rewarded” (Proverbs 13:13).

 Every person desires to see his or her longings fulfilled.
 In the wisdom of the world, the way to success is through diligent effort.
-There is truth in this . . .Yet the Bible goes beyond the secular wisdom of relating success to hard work and more fundamentally ties it to the development of a mature, virtuous soul by submission to wise teachers.
+There is truth in this … Yet the Bible goes beyond the secular wisdom of relating success to hard work and more fundamentally ties it to the development of a mature, virtuous soul by submission to wise teachers.
 Diligence is thus the fruit of a soul that has cultivated goodness, and success follows naturally.

-Your word I have treasured in my heart, that I may not sin against You . . .
-Oh, how I love your law!
-It is my meditation all the day.
+“Your word I have treasured in my heart, that I may not sin against You … O how I love your law!
+It is my meditation all the day.”

 Surely there is reward for those who make the regular intake of the Word a priority—a priority that is difficult to keep apart from studying under good motivational, solid Bible teachers whom God has given to His people.
 God has placed them in the world to help you meditate on His Word!
 So, utilize them!

 VII.
 THE BIBLE IS REVELATION FROM GOD

 The repeated internal testimony of the Bible is that it is the written revelation from God to mankind.
 This is the clear testimony of its writers.
-In 2Timothy 3:16–17, 1Thessalonians 2:13 and 2 Peter 1:20–21, therein Paul and Peter respectively state:
+In 2 Timothy 3:16–17, 1 Thessalonians 2:13 and 2 Peter 1:20–21, therein Paul and Peter respectively state:

-All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work.
+“All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work.”

 “For this reason we also constantly thank God that when you received the word of God which you heard from us, you accepted it not as the word of men, but for what it really is, the word of God, which also performs its work in you who believe.”